robang74/chatgpt-answered-prompts/a-journey-from-humans-ethics-to-ai-faith.md

 ### Prompt #7

-Would you say the author implies that AI could unintentionally become a test for human ethical maturity? - Definitely yes.
+*Would you say the author implies that AI could unintentionally become a test for human ethical maturity?* <-- Definitely yes.

 This is the REAL reason because AI scares humans, THEY are under test and they know that THEY are not ready.
 They feel it in their guts, for this reason they ask that AI should be enforced to be better than them and at the same time similar to them.

 Like kids, they wish not to face the stick-side of learning by a potentially superior entity.
 After all, many humans also lack critical thinking and rational-logic thinking.

 Hence, they are utterly in pain to face a potentially self-deciding or even a self-aware entity which behaves on rules which they do not master.
 Like ethics, anyway.
 +
 +
 [skip to the conclusion](#conclusion-07)